Narrative-Centered Emotional Reflection: An Early Prototype for AI-Supported Emotional Self-Reflection: System Overview

-This progressive integration model differentiates Reflexion from reactive dialogue systems, positioning it as a catalyst for sustained emotional resilience.
-Unlike prior AI systems focused on static sentiment analysis \cite{cambria2016affective} or cognitive-behavioral dialogue \cite{fitzpatrick2017delivering}, Reflexion scaffolds emotional growth as a dynamic, self-directed process, offering a novel path toward scalable emotional literacy development.
+This progressive integration model differentiates Reflexion from reactive dialogue systems, positioning it as a prototype for structured, self-directed emotional reflection.
+Unlike prior AI systems focused on static sentiment analysis \cite{clavel2016sentiment} or cognitive-behavioral dialogue \cite{fitzpatrick2017delivering}, Reflexion organizes reflection as a dynamic, user-led process, offering one design direction for AI-supported emotional literacy tools.